MedAmine-SUDO/Foodessey/README.md

    /order <order_details>

-3. Wait for the deadline to pass, and the initiator will receive asummary of all orders.
+3. Wait for the deadline to pass, and the initiator will receive a summary of all orders.

 ## Deployment